CodeChica/plus-plus/guides/ruby.md

 The irb will read Ruby code that we've written, and return the result to us.
 Let's try it out!

-1. In your terminal, type "irb", and press enter.
+1. In your terminal, type `irb`, and press enter.
 1. Type `name = "Your name"`.
 Replace with your name.
 Hit enter.
 1. Now type `name` and enter.
 Your name should print to the screen!